 A Periodontist, like Dr. David R. Scharf, is an expert in the structures that support a tooth – the same structures that will support your dental implant.
-That makes them specially qualified to provide dental implants that are placed correctly and ensure that they are healing well and integrating with the bone as they should be.
+That makes periodontists specially qualified to provide correctly place dental implants to ensure that they heal well and integrate with the bone as they should.
 This expertise comes in handy especially if you require tissue regeneration or treatment for gum disease before implants can be placed.
 In these cases, a general dentist should refer you to a periodontist anyway.

 Periodontists are required to complete extra schooling that includes dental implantology and understand that thorough planning is essential for successful implants.
 This includes proper diagnosis, 3D imaging to assess the quality and quantity of the bone, address gum disease, and a complete treatment plan covering the entire process from beginning to end.
 Implants can fail as a result of poor placement, but periodontists have the equipment and skills to place or save a failing implant when general dentists cannot.

 When patients lose their teeth, functionality is diminished, making it hard to chew food properly.
 Nutrition becomes a problem, which leads to other health concerns.
 Speaking can be affected if the missing tooth is essential for good diction.
-The bone that would usually support the root of a tooth is the same bone needed to support a dental implant.
+The bone usually supporting a tooth’s root is the bone needed to support a dental implant.
 When a tooth root is missing, the bone structures weaken and begin to resorb into your body.
 Even your looks will eventually be affected as the bone shrinks, leading to a condition known as facial collapse.

 In addition to looking completely realistic, implants are durable, firmly anchored, and improve health in the rest of the mouth.
 Dentures require adhesives to hold them firmly in place and are prone to slipping and even falling out.
-They can be uncomfortable to wear and sometimes rub your gum tissue until it is sore and painful, requiring adjustments and eventually replacement as your facial structures change over time.
+They can be uncomfortable to wear and sometimes rub your gum tissue until it is sore and painful.
+When this happens, it requires adjustments and eventually, replacement as your facial structures change.
 Implants last much, much longer: 20 years or more.